Skip to main content

 );

-query.parameters = Parameters({'type': 'hotel'});
+query.parameters = Parameters({'country': 'France'});

 final resultSet = query.execute();

-1. Define a parameter placeholder $type.
+1. Define a parameter placeholder $country.